Image to Text

 Drop an image here or click to upload

 Recognition runs in your browser and does not upload the image to a server for OCR.
+First use may load the OCR engine and language resources.
 This is better for sensitive content, but accuracy is usually lower than cloud OCR services that require upload, especially for long text, complex layouts, mixed text and images, and small fonts.
 Review important details manually.

 Recognition result